GHOST5454/FileEncryption-Decryption/README.md

 # FileEncryption-Decryption
-1. Give the dir path in the address field.(space, space)
+#1.
+Give the dir path in the address field.
-Step-1:
+#Step-1:
 1. Use the option 1 to Encrypt the file.
 2. Do not give the file name
 Step-2: